galledohm/draft-malja-sustain-petra-augmented/draft-malja-sustain-PETRA-augmented.md

 # Introduction

 Sustainability is becoming one of the major societal goals for the next decade, and networks are one of the major consumers of energy nowadays.
 Sustainability of network services is thus one of the forefronts of innovation and action from network service stakeholders, involving manufacturers, operators and customers.
 In this line, there is a shared goal of achieving better energy awareness.

 As with any other network metric, the energy traffic ratio could be collected from the underlying network infrastructure.
-However, there is not a common or single definition of energy metrics towards network consumers so that can be uniformly reported, particularly in  heterogeneous network scenarios.
+However, there is not a common or single definition of energy metrics towards network consumers so that they can be uniformly reported, particularly in heterogeneous network scenarios.
 This document introduces an API to query networks about Energy Traffic Ratio.

+Beyond simple efficiency indicators such as watts per gigabit, network stakeholders are increasingly interested in richer sustainability information, such as carbon intensity, energy, power usage effectiveness (PUE), idle energy draw, and transmission losses.
+These additional metrics allow more informed decision-making in contexts such as service routing, green SLA negotiations, and sustainability reporting.

 # Conventions and Definitions